 May 28 Panel Discussions with Community Stakeholders Heritage, ZAWA, Ministry of Tourism, James, AWF

 June 3 National Park Safari Management

 June 4 Chobe National Park Environmental Education in an expedition context

 About the instructors

 Jennifer Thomsen is an assistant professor of Park, Recreation, and Tourism Management at UM

-Jane Kwenye is a professor at Copperbelt University in Zambia and former graduate student at UM
+Jane Kwenye is a lecturer at Copperbelt University, Zambia

 Open to undergraduate and graduate students